saschablank/BigGameServer/README.md

 - **Implement the interface defined in `/utils/IMain.h`.**
   A default implementation is provided for the `startWebserver` and `startGameServer` functions, which can be extended or overridden as needed.
+  Instantiate your custom `IMain` implementation within `main.cpp`.
+  The `run` method in your `IMain` implementation acts as the application's entry point.

 - **To add a new REST endpoint:**
   - Create a class that inherits from `webserver/RestEndpoint.h`.